whowell1/whowell1github.io/content/en/blog/Windows_Persistence.md

 **What is AutoRun and where is it located?**

 - Auto run are programs or applications that are designed to run automatically when operating system or the user logs in.
-AutoRuns are also referenced as  AutoStart Extension Points (ASEPs).
+AutoRuns are also referred to  as AutoStart Extension Points (ASEPs).
 There are over 50+ places where maliware can run, but many of these are located in the Registry.

 Just a quick reminder, a Windows Registry is a database where Windows stores all the configurations for users, applications, system, and hardware.